Mission 11 · Stage 2

 See it

-Your code can listen!
+Your code can listen to you!

 The story